 You can show the advantages of your company only to those who enter the funnel:

 - The functionality or the structure of your service;

-- native articles, where you are compared with competitors, and you are in a winning position;
+- native articles, where your product or service compared with competitors, and you are in a winning position;

-- A unique offer: make a purchase within 24 hours and receive gifts and/or extra discounts.
+- A unique offer: make a purchase within 24 hours and receive gifts or extra discounts.